open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 1. Exact mapping functions are substantially more complex to implement.
 2. Boundaries cannot be exactly represented as floating point numbers for all scales.

-The statement that a histogram bucket includes values exactly equal to its upper boundary is for the benefit of table-lookup based implementations, where exactness is a desired outcome.
-Generally, producers SHOULD use a mapping function with a difference of at most 1 from the correct result for all inputs.
+Generally, producers SHOULD use a mapping function with an expected difference of at most 1 from the correct result for all inputs.

 The ExponentialHistogram design makes it possible to express values that are too large or small to be represented in the 64 bit "double"